sleede/fab-manager/README.md

     TWITTER_NAME

-Identifier of the Twitter account, for witch the last tweet will be displayed on the home page.
+Identifier of the Twitter account, from witch the last tweet will be fetched and displayed on the home page.
+It will also be used for [Twitter Card analytics](https://dev.twitter.com/cards/analytics).

     TWITTER_CONSUMER_KEY, TWITTER_CONSUMER_SECRET, TWITTER_ACCESS_TOKEN & TWITTER_ACCESS_TOKEN_SECRET

 Keys and secrets to access the twitter API.
 Retrieve them from https://apps.twitter.com

+    FACEBOOK_APP_ID

+This is optional.
+You can follow [this guide to get your personal App ID](https://developers.facebook.com/docs/apps/register).
+If you do so, you'll be able to customize and get statistics about project shares on Facebook.

     Settings related to i18n